Kong/docs.konghq.com/app/konnect/dev-portal/administrators/manage-devs.md

 1. Click **Connections > Requests > Developers** tab.

-2. In the row for developer you want to delete, click the icon and choose **Delete** from the context menu.
+2. In the row for the developer you want to delete, click the icon and choose **Delete** from the context menu.

    The developer and everything owned by that developer in the portal is deleted.